Kitware/CMake/Help/command/add_custom_command.rst

 ``PRE_LINK``
   Run after sources have been compiled but before linking the binary or running the librarian or archiver tool of a static library.
+  This is not defined for targets created by the :command:`add_custom_target` command.
 ``POST_BUILD``
   Run after all other rules within the target have been executed.